Duluth DUI Lawyers

 • Whether the person refused the test; or whether a test or tests were administered and the results indicated an alcohol concentration of 0.08 grams or more or, for a person under the age of 21, an alcohol concentration of 0.02 grams or more or, for a person operating or having actual physical control of a commercial motor vehicle, an alcohol concentration of 0.04 grams or more; and

-The judge will enforce the Georgia Rules of Evidence, similar to other court proceedings.
+Like other court proceedings, the judge will enforce the Georgia Rules of Evidence at your administrative license suspension hearing.
+That is why you need an experienced Duluth DUI lawyer to properly conduct this important hearing.
 Because the burden is on your Duluth DUI officer to establish that the statutory factors were met, the Duluth DUI officer testifies first.
-Some jurisdictions allow the officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
+Some jurisdictions allow the officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer in direct examination.
 The officer is then subject to cross-examination.
-There are times when we may decide to place our clients or other witnesses on the stand for direct examination.
+Sometimes, we may decide to place our clients or other witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
-The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services.
-If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.
+The judge will then typically decide within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
+If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

 What happens if I win the hearing?

-If the judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history (no administrative license suspension).
+Suppose the judge finds that one or more of the applicable statutory factors above were not met.
+In that case, the judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services.
+Then, the Georgia DDS will delete the license suspension action from your driver’s history (no administrative license suspension).
 This does not mean that the Duluth DUI criminal case is being dismissed, but an OSAH hearing can be a great tool to gain an advantage in your Duluth DUI criminal case.

 What happens if I lose my hearing?

-If the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension action and will transmit the order to the Georgia Department of Driver Services, who will then impose the license suspension.
+Suppose the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt).
+In that case, the judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, which will then impose the license suspension.
 Again, because the burden on the Duluth DUI officer is so low to meet in these license suspension hearings, there is a good possibility that your license may be suspended.
 However, we still may be able to gain an advantage in the Duluth DUI criminal case based on testimony from the license suspension hearing.
-If the judge committed an error in a ruling, the decision can be appealed.
-Also, if your Duluth DUI charge is reduced, or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.
+The decision can be appealed if the judge committed an error in a ruling.
+Also, if your Duluth DUI charge is reduced or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.

-Can I handle the license suspension hearing myself in my Duluth DUI case?
+Can I handle the license suspension hearing myself?

-Because an administrative license suspension from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact us right away to discuss your Duluth DUI case.
-There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
+Because an administrative license suspension from a Georgia DUI arrest is a complex subject that even many lawyers don’t understand, we strongly encourage you to contact us immediately to discuss your Duluth DUI case.
+Too many variables can impact your driving privileges, which are to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.

 Call our experienced Duluth DUI lawyers today: